-Process type

-Informal but persistent process
+Process type Informal but persistent process

-Rationale

-No formally established mechanism supported the negotiation between the two armed groups.
+Rationale -> Local issues only; no external support mechanism; culture of signing No formally established mechanism supported the negotiation between the two armed groups.
 Moreover, this agreement cannot be linked to the national peace process.
 Indeed, both groups oppose the rule of Bashar al-Assad in Syria and reject the idea of a national negotiation to solve the conflict.
-Yet, it seems that both signing parties choose to solve their quarrels through agreements.
-Finally, this agreement is one of the several agreements signed between the two groups throughout 2018 and 2019 in Idlib and Aleppo governorate.
+Yet, it seems that both signing parties (especially Tahrir al-Sham) choose to solve their quarrels through agreements.
+Few other agreements were signed by opposition groups in Aleppo governorate from 2017.